 As the City of Hoboken’s municipal budget remains under review by the New Jersey Department of Community Affairs, the city council voted down a new budget amendment after marginal discussion Wednesday evening.

-The amendment was a resolution introduced by Council members-at-Large James Doyle and Emily Jabbour came two weeks after the council voted to approve a preliminary $117 million revised budget that would $836, reduce around00 in spending.
+The amendment was a resolution introduced by Council members-at-Large James Doyle and Emily Jabbour came two weeks after the council voted to approve a preliminary $117 million revised budget that would reduce around $836,000 in spending.

 Doyle explained that the latest amendment would only cut spending by about $240,000 and said that he would’ve never okayed the previous version if he had the chance to read it.